Rexar999/Soap-Box-Finish-Line-/README.md

 # Soap-Box-Finish-Line-
-Code for a toggle finish line
+Code for a toggle finish line.